 ZTE Axon 20 5G was launched last year as the world’s first under-display camera phone, later joined by Samsung and Xiaomi with the Galaxy Z Fold3 5G and Xiaomi Mix 4.
 Another Chinese smartphone maker, Realme, is already in the works to launch its first under-display camera phone.
-The company has now filed a patent for the for a smartphone, which has no cutout or notch for the selfie camera.
-It means that this could be the Realme’s first phone to feature under-display selfie camera.
+The company has now filed a patent for a smartphone, which has no cutout or notch for the selfie camera.
+It means that this could be Realme’s first phone to feature an under-display selfie camera.

 You might be thinking that the phone could possibly have a pop-up-style selfie camera.
 It won’t be the case as Xu Qi Chase, Realme’s Vice President has already made it clear that Realme phones don’t come with a pop-up selfie camera.
 So, the Realme device in the patent images indeed has an under-display selfie camera.